johnkerl/miller/docs/src/manpage.md

         (class=hashing #args=1) MD5 hash.

    1mmean0m
         (class=stats #args=1) Returns the arithmetic mean of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
        Example:
        mean([4,5,7,10]) is 6.5

    1mmeaneb0m
         (class=stats #args=1) Returns the error bar for arithmetic mean of values in an array or map, assuming the values are independent and identically distributed.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
        Example:
        meaneb([4,5,7,10]) is 1.3228756

    1mmedian0m
         (class=stats #args=1,2) Returns the median of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
-Please see the percentiles for information on optional flags, and on performance for large inputs.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles function for information on optional flags, and on performance for large inputs.
        Examples:
        median([3,4,5,6,9,10]) is 6
        median([3,4,5,6,9,10],{"interpolate_linearly":true}) is 5.5